edalford11/MACConversion/README.md

 <br>-h hex value
 <br>This specifies the hex value for converting to either date or
 time value.
 Note that the hex value should follow this notation:
 Ox1234.
-For the multiple hex values in either a file or a
+For the multiple hex values in either a file or a command line input, we consider only one hex value so the recursive mode for MAC conversion is optional.